Ragged Island (Pye Islands)

 Ragged Island is one of the Part of Pye Islands on the southern tip of the Kenai Peninsula, Alaska.
 Nearest City Near Ragged Island is Seldovia.
-It's elevation is near 689 ft(210.01m).
+Its elevation is near 689 ft(210.01m).
 It is east of Nuka Island, separated by Nuka Bay.

 History

 Named by U.S. Coast and Geodetic Survey (USC&GS) in 1929, "because of the ragged and broken character of this island."